 Feed or ride a pony at Gallop Stables

 Gallop Stables houses ponies and horses for kids and adults to marvel at.
 Get up close and personal with Prince, Gallop Stable’s friendly donkey, and feed him at a mere $2 per packet.
-Pony rides are available from 10am to noon and 2pm to 7pm everyday except Monday.
-Adults too can get in on the equestrian action with horse rides.
+Pony rides are available from 10am to noon and 230pm to 630pm everyday except Monday.
+Adults too can get in on the equestrian action.

 Gallop Stable Punggol, 900 Punggol Road, Singapore 829168